WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 For solo entrepreneurs and small businesses, consider maintaining a monthly maintenance schedule for the entire website.

-Weekly or daily website maintenance checkups are ideal for agencies and large businesses’ websites.
+Weekly or daily website maintenance checkups are ideal for agencies and large business’s websites.

-However, some tasks require ongoing maintenance reviews, such as plugins, themes, WordPress core, and script updates.
+However, some tasks, like plugins, themes, WordPress core, and script updates, need ongoing maintenance reviews.

-Since most blogs have several plugins and codes developed by different coders, one or more plugins, themes, or code updates could be required on any given day.
+Most blogs have several plugins and codes developed by different coders.
+As a result, one or more plugins, themes, or code updates be required on any given day.

 However, you can consider monthly routine checks for tasks related to speed optimization, core web vitals, and WordPress database cleanup.

-Let’s see some of the best WordPress maintenance tips to keep a healthy, secure, and optimized WordPress website.
+Let’s look at some of the best WordPress maintenance tips for a healthy, secure, and optimized WordPress website.

 1. Always Backup Your Site

-Several events lead to data loss, content, and files on a website.
-There are many possibilities, from bad codes and accidental deletion to security vulnerability to hacking.
+Several events can lead to data loss, content, and files on a website.
+There are many possibilities, from bad codes and accidental deletion to security vulnerabilities and hacking.

-You can never tell when unforeseen events might lead to losing access to your site or it becomes unavailable for users.
+You can never tell when unforeseen events might cause users to lose access to your site or make it unavailable.

-Whatever the case, having a backup with the most recent website changes can reduce the effect of loss and help you recover in time.
+Whatever the case, having a backup with the most recent website changes can reduce the effect of loss.
+It can also help you recover in time.

-For e-commerce and several membership websites, having a recent daily backup isn’t enough; you need a minutes-to-minute backup that guarantees storage each time new data is added or made to the site.
+For e-commerce and several membership websites, having a recent daily backup isn’t enough.
+You need a minutes-to-minute backup mechanism.
+This backup system guarantees storage each time new data is added or made to the site.

-Several web hosts offer automatic daily backups for personal, small business, and even large-scale businesses publishing content daily.
+Several web hosts offer automatic daily backups for individuals, small businesses, and even large-scale businesses that publish content daily.

 Cloudways automatically run daily website backups on schedules, which you can restore anytime.
 The good thing about Cloudways backup is that you don’t need to do anything.
 The backup runs daily.